The Films of Michael Mann

 Collateral (July 30/04)

-Collateral marks Michael Mann's first film since the disappointing Ali, and returns him to the gritty streets of Los Angeles - the scene of his 1995 action masterpiece, Heat.
-But Mann's decision to shoot Collateral using digital cameras is baffling, particularly when you consider how effectively he's used film in the past.
-And because the film takes place mostly at night, the lack of celluloid couldn't be more obvious - not so much when the camera isn't moving, but unmistakable during the many frenetic sequences.
+Collateral marks Michael Mann's first film since the disappointing Ali, and it returns him to the gritty streets of Los Angeles - the scene of his 1995 action masterpiece, Heat.
+But Mann's decision to shoot Collateral using digital cameras is baffling, particularly considering how effectively he's used film in the past.
+And because the movie takes place mostly at night, the lack of celluloid couldn't be more obvious - not so much when the camera isn't moving, but unmistakable during the many frenetic sequences.
 It's a distracting stylistic choice that certainly doesn't add anything to the movie, and ultimately leaves the audience disconnected from the storyline.
-The movie - which follows Jamie Foxx's kind taxi driver as he unwittingly crosses paths with Tom Cruise's vicious hitman - boasts precisely the sort of setup that lends itself perfectly to a Michael Mann project; with its exciting action sequences and a cast comprised almost entirely of men, Collateral has Mann's fingerprints all over it.
+The movie - which follows Jamie Foxx's kind taxi driver as he unwittingly crosses paths with Tom Cruise's vicious hitman - boasts precisely the sort of setup that lends itself perfectly to a Michael Mann project; with its exciting action sequences and cast comprised almost entirely of men, Collateral has Mann's fingerprints all over it.
 Despite the electrifying subject matter, however, the film never quite becomes anything more than a slightly above average thriller.
 The whole thing often feels like a rough cut, with certain sequences going on much longer than they should.
 As a result, Collateral is tremendously uneven - veering wildly between gripping and diverting.
 Of course, it's the digital cinematography that quickly proves to be the most ineffectual aspect of the movie.
 Very few films have been able to use this new technology to their benefit - The Blair Witch Project and Session 9 are rare exceptions - with the rest unable to overcome the extremely obvious limitations of the format.
 It affords the film a feeling of cheapness, as though this weren't a big-budget production starring Tom Cruise; this is the sort of look one expects out of a straight-to-video schlockfest featuring Eric Roberts or Ice-T. Having said that, there's no doubt that Collateral contains a number of exhilarating sequences - particularly a prolonged game of cat-and-mouse between Vincent and Max towards the end.
 Anchored by two fantastic lead performances - Cruise is completely credible as a stone-cold killer, while Foxx has literally never been better - the film is an ideal piece of summer entertainment.
 But when you've got someone like Mann behind the camera, it's impossible not to expect more than just a well-made action flick.

 Miami Vice (July 25/06)